LiquidSmokeX64/coffee/coffeelinux-archiso/README.md

 Web Browser Choices: Chrome, Firefox, and MS Edge

-App Choices: Snap Store, Steam, Java, VMWare, Discord, Github Desktop, Epic Games Launcher, Lutris, and LibreOffice.
+App Choices: Snap Store, Steam, Java, Discord, Github Desktop, Epic Games Launcher, Lutris, and LibreOffice.

-Bootloader Choices: Grub UEFI, Grub BIOS, and Systemd-Boot (with optional Secure-boot)
+Bootloader Choices: Grub UEFI, and Grub BIOS

 Simply download from the Releases page and use Etcher to write the iso to usb.
 Use like any other ArchIso.